 You can see in the below image that not provided organic search accounts for almost all of the below organic traffic.

-Let’s take a look at Google Analytics keywords and how you can see them again in GA.
+Let’s take a look at GA (not provided) and how you can unlock this.

 To get a complete picture of why this matters so much, we need to jump into our time machine and take a trip back to 2011.